VENICE GUIDE...

 If you want something fancy, go to a cocktail bar.

-But don’t expect to see one everywhere. - There’s a kind of hierarchy in drinking.
+But don’t expect to see one everywhere.

 Beer is like Gatorade here — it’s more about drinking and feeling good, not about “savoring the craft.”